Denperidge/Denperidge.com/src/projects/xPortable.md

 }
 ],
-"description": "Turn your phone a functional game controller, without installing an app on it.", "intro": "The Jackbox party pack games have the unique feature of anyone's phone being easily and quickly useable as a controller for their games.
-But what if you could have that functionality for nearly every controller supported game?", "achievements": "- Only an install on the Windows PC, but none on the phones!\n- It worked!\n- Thanks to the external driver library used, it popped up like a regular Xbox360 controller.\n", "future_improvements": "- Only works on Windows\n- Due to being on a touch screen, there are some limitations to weird simultaneous button inputs\n- No README\n", "path": "xportable",
+"description": "Turn your phone a functional game controller, without installing an app on it.", "intro": "The Jackbox party pack games have the incredible feature of anyone's phone being useable as a controller.
+But what if you could have that functionality for nearly every controller supported game?", "achievements": "- A GUI on Windows starts a webserver that phones can browse to\n- This website (without user input necessary) uses websockets to connect to the computer\n- Thanks to the ViGEm driver, it popped up like a regular Xbox360 controller, with on-screen buttons doing the corresponding inputs in game\n- It worked!\n- Only an install on the Windows PC, but none on the phones!\n", "future_improvements": "- Only works on Windows\n- Due to being on a touch screen, there are some limitations to weird simultaneous button inputs\n- No README\n", "path": "xportable",
 "layout": "project.pug"
 }
 ---
 # xPortable
-The Jackbox party pack games have the unique feature of anyone's phone being easily and quickly useable as a controller for their games.
+The Jackbox party pack games have the incredible feature of anyone's phone being useable as a controller.
 But what if you could have that functionality for nearly every controller supported game?

 ## Achievements
+- A GUI on Windows starts a webserver that phones can browse to
+- This website (without user input necessary) uses websockets to connect to the computer
+- Thanks to the ViGEm driver, it popped up like a regular Xbox360 controller, with on-screen buttons doing the corresponding inputs in game
+- It worked!
 - Only an install on the Windows PC, but none on the phones!
-- It worked!
-- Thanks to the external driver library used, it popped up like a regular Xbox360 controller.

 ## Future improvements